-In October 2017, Samsung announced Bixby 2.0, an upgraded version of its digital assistant, which launched on the Samsung Galaxy Note 9, in 2019.
-While some may see some hiccups with the upgrade, Samsung believes it to be a crucial step in competing with Google Assistant, Amazon Alexa, and Apple Siri.
+In October 2017, Samsung announced Bixby 2.0, an upgraded version of its digital assistant, which launched on the Samsung Galaxy Note 9 in 2019.
+While there were some hiccups with the upgrade, it brought Bixby one step closer to competing with Google Assistant, Amazon Alexa, and Apple Siri.

-Bixby 2.0 brings forth better natural language recognition, making it more conversational.
+Bixby 2.0 brought forth better natural language recognition, making it more conversational.
 Bixby users were previously limited to simple commands, like the ones listed above.
-Bixby 2.0 is also meant to include more languages and support for a wider variety of markets.
-It will be able to recognize users, learn about their habits, and better assist them with daily tasks.
+Bixby 2.0 also included more languages and support for a wider variety of markets.
+It can even recognize users, learn about their habits, and better assist them with daily tasks.

-The new version is also meant to turn the digital assistant into a full blown ecosystem for internet of things (IoT) and smart devices, hence the launch of the Samsung Galaxy Home, a smart speaker much like Google Home and Amazon Echo.
+The upgraded software was also an attempt to turn the digital assistant into a full blown ecosystem for internet of things (IoT) and smart devices, hence the launch of the Samsung Galaxy Home, a smart speaker much like Google Home and Amazon Echo.
 The move into the smart home hasn’t proven especially popular, so it’s more likely you’ll end up using Alexa and/or Google Assistant in tandem with SmartThings.

 In its efforts to further expand Bixby, Samsung also opened it up to third-party developers.
 This allowed for the creation of new apps, products, and services.
 The Bixby Marketplace launched in the US and Korea in 2019 and has since grown to include custom “capsules” across all topics, from finance to fun and games.

 Bixby 3.0, released in 2021, was a comparatively modest update.
 The focus was on support for India, including recognition of Indian English as well as local names, locations, recipes, and more.
 The first phones to get it were the Galaxy S21, A72, and A52.